crowdfavorite/wp-cf-post-meta/README.txt

 			'type' => array('post'), 	// required, Which edit screen to add to.
 Use array('page','post') to add to both at the same time
-			'id' => 'unique-id', 		// required, unique id for the Meta Box 'add_to_sortables' => true,	// optional, this is the default behavior 'items' => array(
+			'id' => 'unique-id', 		// required, unique id for the Meta Box 'add_to_sortables' => true,	// optional, this is the default behavior 'context' => 'normal'		// optional, sets the location of the metabox in the edit page.
+Other posibilites are 'advanced' or 'side' (this sets the meta box to apear in the rt sidebar of the edit page)
+			'items' => array(
 				// text input
 				array(